-- 1. Log in to Fortify Software Security Center as an administrator, and then, on the Fortify header, select ADMINISTRATION. - 2.
-In the left pane of the ADMINISTRATION view, select Plugins, and then select Bug Tracking Plugins. - 3.
+- 1. Log in to Fortify Software Security Center as an administrator, and then, on the OpenText header, select Administration. - 2.
+In the left pane, select Plugins, and then select Bug Tracking Plugins. - 3.
 On the Bug Tracking page, expand the row for the plugin you want to remove. - 4.
 Click Disable, and then, after the plugin is disabled, click REMOVE.

-"About Bug Tracker Integration" on page 169
+"About Bug Tracker Integration" on page 162

-"Adding and Managing Parser Plugins" on page 175
+"Adding and Managing Parser Plugins" on the next page